 Councilmember Gordon made a compelling presentation on flood mitigation in Bellaire at the recent Council meeting, which in turn sparked a lively and informative discussion on past floods and future possibilities.
 Find the PowerPoint Presentation here and a link to the Council meeting here.

-Considering the projected cost of the Master Drainage Concept Plan for City of Bellaire, with a preliminary amount of $335 million, it’s time to examine the history of Bellaire’s recent floods and the best way to fund projects for our area.
+Considering the projected cost of the Master Drainage Concept Plan for City of Bellaire, with a preliminary amount of $221 million for Bellaire’s portion, it’s time to examine the history of Bellaire’s recent floods and the best way to fund projects for our area.
 Find updated information on the interlocal plans among Bellaire, TX-DOT, and the Harris County Flood Control District for drainage here.
 There’s high hopes that Project Brays will ameliorate some of Bellaire’s flooding, but apparently much depends on our drainage capacity.
 Flooded streets are acceptable, flooded homes are not.

 Another consideration regarding the Master Drainage plan is funding.
 With City Debt of over $100 million dollars, how will Bellaire finance hundreds of millions more in improvements?
 The usual answer is bond issues.
 Find an overview of our current bonded debt here.

 A few years ago some Bellaire residents promoted bond issues for unnecessary projects, concrete pathways and 5-foot sidewalks for instance, stating now was the time to borrow when interest rates are low.
 By then other residents realized the irony of adding more concrete to our town and borrowing more money to do so.
 Though more bonds may be inevitable, City staff are pursuing other avenues of funding for flood mitigation, including grants.